 Unlike many other gemstones on the market, opals are usually left in their natural state.
 However, some common treatments include fracture filling and smoke treatment, which is used to darken the stone.

 Opals that have the most intense and diverse play of color are generally the most expensive and prized.
 Boulder opal is the only opal that can display the entire rainbow within one stone.
 That's at least seven colors if you count indigo.

 Opals have been synthesized since the 1970s.
 Natural opals have also been sliced and adhered to onyx and other gem material to give the illusion of a bigger, dark, more expensive opal.
 The "doublets" are more susceptible to harm if they are submerged in liquids for long periods of time.

 Opals rank 5.5 to 6.5 out of 10 on Mohs Scale of Hardness.
 They are certainly more fragile than the other birthstones, so you do need to be careful with them.
 However, with proper care, they should hold up well.

 08 of 10

 Opal became the official birthstone of the month of October in 1912.
 The National Association of Jewelers came together at that time to finalize the longtime debate as to which gemstones represented each month.
 Opal has been a clear winner for the month of October since the 15th century.

 Not only is there a birthstone from every month, there are Zodiac birthstones as well.
 The birthstones that apply to your Zodiac sign are not as defined as the monthly birthstones that were cemented by the National Association of Jewelers.

-Opal is the official gemstone gift alternative for the 14th wedding anniversary.Continue to 17 of 18 below.
+Opal is also the official gemstone gift alternative for the 14th wedding anniversary.Continue to 9 of 10 below.

 Petrified wood or "fossil wood" has the same makeup as an opal: amorphous silica.
 However, not all petrified wood is considered opal.
 Sometimes, however, the fossil can be overtaken with an opal-like sheen or be replaced with opal entirely.